Cash Games, Poker Basics, Poker Strategy, Tournaments

 Early Position

 The table positions to the very left of the blinds are called early seats.
-Typically speaking, the two players sitting next to the blinds are considered to be in an early position.
+Typically, the two players sitting next to the blinds are considered to be in early position.

-The first position to the left of the big blind is called “Under the Gun” (UTG) and is the least favorable preflop position of them all.
+The first position to the left of the big blind is called “Under the Gun” (UTG) and is the least favorable preflop position.
 The player to UTG’s left is labeled UTG+1.

-At a 6-handed table, only these two players are considered to be in early position, while in full ring games, the player to the left of UTG+1 can also be considered an EP player.
+At a 6-handed table, only these two players are considered in early position; in full-ring games, the player to the left of UTG+1 can also be considered an EP player.

 Playing from UTG or UTG+1 means you will always be the first player entering the pot, with everyone else still left to act behind you.